mauplo/Leetcode-summer/README.md

 # Leetcode-summer
-Leetcode problems I solved during summer break
+This repository serves as a collection of commented code for leetcode problems I solved during summer break.